G8-CS207F17/cs207-FinalProject/README.md

 We import the chemical kinetics library as follows:
 ```
-from chemkin import *
+from chemkin8 import chemkin
 ```

-We can parse this xml file about reactions using the code below:
+We can initialize the object and parse the XML file by passing in the path to the XML file:
 ```
-testcase1 = chemkin()
+testcase1 = chemkin.chemkin('path-to-xml')
-testcase1.parse(filename)
 ```

 We input the concentrations of each species and the temperature at which reactions occur.
 The reaction rates of each species in the system can be given as:
 ```
 x = [1,1,1,1,1,1]
 T = 1500
-rates = testcase1.reaction_rates(x, T)
+testcase1.reaction_rates(x, T)
 ```

 The result is given as: